appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 # Android Jetpack Compose Cheatsheet

 This comprehensive cheatsheet covers major UI and form-related components in Jetpack Compose, providing descriptions, summaries, and Kotlin code examples for each.
-The structure is designed for easy reference and can be converted to a PDF document using a Markdown-to-PDF tool.
-Image references are included with HTML markup and URLs where available to visually represent the components.

 ## 1. Text
 **Description/Summary**: The `Text` composable displays text on the screen.
-It supports styling options like color, font size, weight, style, alignment, and more, making it essential for labels, headings, and paragraphs[1][2].
+It supports styling options like color, font size, weight, style, alignment, and more, making it essential for labels, headings, and paragraphs.

 **Sample Kotlin Code**:
 ```kotlin